tkmawarire/chartofylak-ou-mou/README.md

-# Portfolio ( Angular version 7 )
+# Portfolio ( Angular version 10)

 This portfolio is live on https://takudzwa.azurewebsites.net/

 The goal of this project is to showcase:

-* Angular knowledge
+- Angular knowledge
-    * Server Side Rendering
+  - Server Side Rendering
-    * Progressive Web Application
+  - Progressive Web Application
-    * Lazy loading
+  - Lazy loading
-    * Restful API
+  - Restful API
-    * Material components
+  - Material components
-    * Flexlayout
+  - Flexlayout
-    * Animations
+  - Animations
-* Gulp knowledge
+- Gulp knowledge
-* Good usage of git
+- Good usage of git
-* CSS / SCSS
+- CSS / SCSS
-* Follow best practices and coding standards
+- Follow best practices and coding standards
-* Test Driven Development
+- Test Driven Development
-* E2E testing
+- E2E testing

-Due to the fact that most projects implemented so far are copyrighted, code can not be shown.

 ## Features

-* Custom one page
+- SPA
-* Animations
+- Animations
-* Lazy loading
-* Aot Compatible code
+- Aot Compatible code
-* Unit tests
+- Unit tests
-* E2e tests
+- E2E tests

 This project can NOT be used for any purpose without written permission.